MANGANESE/CHROME ORES, EMD, EMM AND FERRO-ALLOYS SUMMIT

 General Informations

-This event will provide a unique platform for the manganese / chrome ore and alloy producers, consumers, technology suppliers, as well as others to discuss technological developments, legislative issues, and research and market trends.
+This summit will provide a unique platform for the manganese / chrome ore and alloy producers, consumers, technology suppliers, as well as others to discuss green technological developments, legislative issues, ESG, research & development and market trends.
 Producers, consumers, buyers and traders will have the opportunity to discuss and review supply and demand related issues in open forums and private meetings.
-Suppliers of exploration, mining processing equipment and metallurgical technologies will have an opportunity to make presentations on manganese/chrome ore and alloy to the stakeholders.
+Suppliers of exploration, mining processing equipment and metallurgical technologies will have an opportunity to make presentations on manganese/chrome ore and alloys to the stakeholders.

 01 Jan 1970 - INR